 In the early days of landlords and tenants the rental property in question was farmland.
 People rented it for growing seasons that were one year long.
 If a tenant left after harvesting but before planting no one else could be expected to rent the property until the next season started.
 The landlord couldn't be expected re-rent it, so it sat there unused and the tenant was still responsible for the remaining months of rent.

 A vacant apartment or house can be a blight on a neighborhood in a way that an unused farm can't.
 That's why, in the 1970s, a group of attorneys decided to prevent landlords from doing this.
-After all, if you can continue charging a tenant for rent even when they're gone, you can avoid most of the hassle of being a landlord (marketing, screening, negotiating, cleaning and fixes units) with all of the upside (rental income).
+After all, if you can continue charging a tenant for rent even when they're gone, you can avoid most of the hassle of being a landlord (marketing, screening, negotiating, cleaning and repairing units) with all of the upside (rental income).

-Where is it Enforced?
+Where is it enforced?

 A handful of other states have not explicitly adopted the act through their legislatures, but have enough precedent (previous court cases) to make it enforceable.
-These states include: Indiana, New Jersey, Ohio, Vermont, Colorado, Idaho, North Carolina, Utah, Wyoming.
+These states include: Indiana, New Jersey, Ohio, Vermont, Colorado, Idaho, North Carolina, Utah, and Wyoming.

 In only four states do landlords have no duty at all: Arkansas, Minnesota, Mississippi and Pennsylvania.